arcan1s/ahriman/docs/configuration.rst

 * ``commit_email`` - git commit email, string, optional, default is ``ahriman@localhost``.
 * ``commit_user`` - git commit user, string, optional, default is ``ahriman``.
-* ``push_url`` - url of the remote repository to which PKGBUILDs should be pushed after build process, string, required.
+* ``push_url`` - URL of the remote repository to which PKGBUILDs should be pushed after build process, string, required.
 * ``push_branch`` - branch of the remote repository to which PKGBUILDs should be pushed after build process, string, optional, default is ``master``.

 ``report`` group